What is a Contract Template and how do I create one?

 Note: The numbering of the groups are for filtering purposes, so that in reporting you can filter a contract group and see all the contract lines belonging to it.
 The number is configured by default with increments of 10.
 Should you wish to create your own numbering in the event you have complex contracts with multiple lines, you can modify them in the Project settings under Contract group numbers.

 When you have finished adding the groups, click Close to return to the Contract line template dialog box.
 Here, you will see the contract groups in the Group drop-down list.
-To review the structure of your contract before adding the contract lines, you can click Cancel:

 From here, you can enter the name of your contract line.
 In this example, we are entering the line item, Storyboarding and adding it to the contract group 10 - Promotional video.

 The pre-defined values, such as the Description, billing Type, Amount and Budget (Sales) can be carried over to the project when you select the template.
 This is however, not mandatory and the related fields can be left empty:

 If the contract line is a Fixed fee you can already specify a default Amount (e.g. contract line related to Storyboarding may always be the same fee) as well as a default Budget (Sales) and Budget (Costs).
 These fields can be overwritten at Project level in either the Contract or Estimated Profitability views.

 Note: Whenever you enter a value in the Amount field of a Fixed Fee, it is automatically copied over to the Budget (Sales) field.

 If the contract line is T&M (Time & Material) you can already specify a default Budget (Sales) and Budget (Costs) amounts which can be overwritten at Project level.